 How Do You Know What Influences Your Decisions?

 The ego does have two forms: positive and negative.
 If we look at it positively, it allows us to make the best possible decisions for ourselves in various situations.
 However, ego can also be negative, and it can control our thoughts and action and make us think selfishly.
 However, we need to understand that in most cases, it was our ego’s attempt to take care of us- an act of self-defense.

 Now you might ask, how can we know which factor influences our decisions?
 It is simple, and you need to think deeply and focus on yourself.
 Reflect and analyze the different decisions you’ve made in different circumstances.
-Think about how they affected you, and what was your reaction to it?
+Think about how they affected you, and what your reaction to it was.

 If you make a decision using your higher self, don’t doubt it; let it guide you in your journey.
 Choosing to live in your highest form is rewarding.
 It is simple faith in yourself or a higher power that you will make the finest decisions for yourself.
-This will always make you happier, content and give you a life full of love and comfort, and prosperity.
+This can help you eliminate negative thoughts, make you happier, and content and give you a life full of love and comfort, and prosperity.
 The higher self allows you to see things your ego might not let you.
 So let it flow over you like calm water.

 Are you questioning your decisions?
 Are you unsure of your path?
 Do you wish success showed itself to you?
 Are you feeling like there is something holding you back?
 Are you ready to make a change?

 - can have clear insight into your self-identity